dillonkearns/talks/example-driven-apis/example-driven-apis.md

   |> Expect.equal (Ok { name = "Luke Skywalker" })
 ```

+# Approval Tests

+- AKA "Gold Master"
+- Fail if diff
+- Fix code to make it green
+- Or accept patch

+# Event: Hash-Based Aliases

+- Solved a problem, but opened up possibilities

-# Overview
+# Event: Exhaustive Types

-- History of Elm GraphQL clients
-  _ Query generators
-  _ Untyped query builders \* Mine - first typed query builder
-- Clear vision
-- Idiomatic packages
-- User feedback
-- Stick to a simple core of features/philosophy... refer to that philosophy in issues to guide your discussion and decisions

-* API Design
+- Wouldn't be possible without query-builder approach...
+- Or at least it would be awkward.
+Your code would suddenly go from returning a `String` to a `Maybe String`

 # Evaluating Feature Requests